You want to turn your hobby into a business. That’s the dream.

 In fact, according to research from BetterUp, more than nine out of 10 people would trade a percentage of their lifetime earnings for more meaning at work.
-Yet, Deloitte research reveals that only 13% of people are passionate about their jobs.
+Yet, Gallup reports that a whopping 71% of Australian’s aren’t engaged at work.

 Turning an existing passion into a career means you’re one of the lucky few who’s actually enthusiastic about working each day (well, at least, most days).

 Hobbies let you pursue your passion, express yourself, and relax from the drudgery of your day job.
 As such, hobbies are inherently selfish: